mochi-vidhi/DSA/README.md

 - 2 Browser History: Doubly linked lists can be used to implement the backward and forward navigation buttons in web browsers.
 Each node in the list represents a visited webpage, and the links allow users to navigate backward and forward through their browsing history.
+ # Day-15 7-feb-24
+ - Create last or end node in doubly linked list.
+ - Create end node either tail pointer or Traverse  linked list.
+ - If take tail pointer complexity is o(1).
+ - Uses of this program :
+ - Task manager application.
+ - In the contact list  while adding new numbers at the end of the linked list.